 Many students may choose to reserve their opinions for the final paragraph.
 But, including your evaluation in the introductory or second paragraph will help you set an exact position.
 So, don’t be afraid to express your evaluation or take a stance.
 It will make it easier for the reader to understand your position.

 Does it sound confusing?
 Well, look for help online.
 Several online resources have a variety of material to help you with your essays.
-From good case study topics to essay examples, they have it all.

 Sum up the plot briefly